akruszewski/gibl/manuscript/chapter1.md

 Bitcoin is the world's first cryptocurrency.
 In November 2008, a link to a paper authored by Satoshi Nakamoto titled "Bitcoin: A Peer-to-Peer Electronic Cash System" was published on a cryptography mailing list.
 Bitcoin's white paper consists of 9 pages, however, it is a mostly theoretical explanation of the design, and as such may be a bit overwhelming to newcomers.

-The bitcoin software is open source code and was released in January 2009 on SourceForge.
+The Bitcoin software is open source code and was released in January 2009 on SourceForge.
 As a result of that, anyone can clone the source code and make their blockchain, thus implementing a separate cryptocurrency.
 Such cryptocurrencies are usually called altcoins.
-The design of a bitcoin includes a decentralized network (peer-to-peer network), block (mining), blockchain, transactions, and wallets, each of which we will look in detail in this book.
+The design of a Bitcoin includes a decentralized network (peer-to-peer network), block (mining), blockchain, transactions, and wallets, each of which we will look in detail in this book.

 Although there are many cryptocurrency models and each one of them differs slightly in implementation details, the cryptocurrency we'll be building upon in this book will look pretty similar to Bitcoin - with some parts simplified.